NikishGum/tasklist-cli/README.md

 This projects represents simple __CLI Task List__ appliction using pure Golang, without any frameworks or external libraries

+## To-Do List to this project
+ - [ ] Think about how to handle exceptions like a reasonable person
+ - [ ] Fix bugs and inconsistencies that I found while I was writing this *README* file
+ - [ ] Think about how can i improve this project

 ## Installation

 Using *git clone*: